top of page

 9:10 Roadmap and Key Achievements for 2024-2025 by Christophe Dickès (FIBEP Vice President) and Sarah Hamou (pressrelations)

-10:00 MMOs Facing French National Press: a Sign of Future Trends? with Drew Seymour (Cision)
+10:00 MMOs Facing French National Press: a Sign of Future Trends? with Drew Seymour (Cision) and Stéphanie Hatte (Cision)

 10.30 EU Update on Copyright and Neighboring Rights - Part 1 by Florence Gaullier (Vercken & Gaullier law firm)